Prisma Access

 using IP addresses as part of their network and application design.
 With this

-functionality, you can define IP pool based on the theatre and user.
+functionality, you define IP pools based on one or more of the following criteria:

-- Granular IP Address-Based Policy Rules—You can use the static IP addresses to create persistent User-ID mapping and use IP address based controls in your network and application resources..
+- Granular IP Address-Based Policy Rules—Use persistent User-ID™ mapping and static IP addresses to enforce granular access controls on your network and application resources.

 User-ID Across NAT